 SCE deploys a suite of wildfire mitigation measures aimed at reducing the probability of ignitions associated with electrical infrastructure in high fire risk areas without resorting to PSPS.
-These activities include grid hardening measures such as installation of covered conductor, repair, or replacement of equipment on poles (e.g., crossarms, transformers), and installation of protective devices (e.g., fast acting fuses).20 In addition, SCE has implemented operational practices including enhanced inspections, vegetation management, and fire climate zone operating restrictions21 in high fire risk areas.
-Certain protective measures such as fast curve settings and fire climate zone operating restrictions are applied to a majority of high fire risk circuits and are typically in effect for the duration of the fire season.
-Others, such as covered conductor, are permanent and in place yearround.
-SCE's PSPS windspeed thresholds account for circuits or isolatable circuit segments that are fully hardened with covered conductor, thereby potentially limiting the duration and number of
+These activities include grid hardening measures such as installation of covered conductor, repair, or replacement of equipment on poles (e.g., crossarms, transformers), and installation of protective devices (e.g., fast acting fuses).17 In addition, SCE has implemented operational practices including enhanced inspections, vegetation management, and fire climate zone operating restrictions18 in high fire risk areas.
+Certain protective measures such as fast curve settings and fire climate zone operating restrictions are applied to a majority of high fire risk circuits and are typically in effect for the duration of the fire season; others such as covered conductor are permanent and in place year-round.
+SCE's PSPS windspeed thresholds account for circuits or isolatable circuit segments that are fully hardened with covered conductor, thereby potentially limiting the duration and number of customers affected by PSPS during fire weather events.19 However, during severe fire weather conditions (dry and windy), there is a heightened risk of ignitions primarily due to wind-driven foreign objects or airborne vegetation coming into contact with SCE's equipment.
+Under these circumstances, the deployment of the above-described less disruptive measures may not sufficiently mitigate wildfire and public safety risk, and PSPS is necessary as a last resort mitigation measure to prevent ignitions that may lead to significant wildfires.

-19 The table showing the results of the PSPS Risk vs. Benefit Comparison Tool includes ratios for all circuits on the monitored circuit list for this event, all of which indicate the benefit of wildfire avoidance (achieved through PSPS or other mitigation measures) exceeded PSPS risk.
+16 The table showing the results of the PSPS Risk vs. Benefit Comparison Tool includes ratios for all circuits on the monitored circuit list for this event, all of which indicate the benefit of wildfire avoidance (achieved through PSPS or other mitigation measures) exceeded PSPS risk.
 As noted above, the results of the Tool are among many quantitative and qualitative factors considered by SCE in its PSPS decision-making process.
-Although the ratio(s) shown for the circuit(s) in scope supported a potential de-energization for all circuits in scope, SCE ultimately needed to de-energize only 4 circuits based on actual conditions during the Period of Concern.
+Although the ratio(s) shown for the circuit(s) in scope supported a potential de-energization for all circuits in scope, SCE ultimately needed to de-energize only 5 circuits based on actual conditions during the Period of Concern.

-20 Fast curve settings reduce fault energy release by increasing the speed with which a protective relay reacts to most fault currents.
+17 Fast curve settings reduce fault energy release by increasing the speed with which a protective relay reacts to most fault currents.
 Fast curve settings can reduce heating, arcing, and sparking for many faults compared to conventional protection equipment settings.
-More details are in SCE's 2022 Wildfire Mitigation Plan Update, initiative SH-6.
+More details are in SCE's 2023 Wildfire Mitigation Plan Update, initiative SH-6.

-21 SCE's System Operating Bulletin No. 322 includes provisions for enabling fast curve settings on distribution line reclosers and circuit breakers, recloser blocking, line patrols and requirements for personnel to be physically present when operating air-break switching devices.
+18 SCE's System Operating Bulletin No. 322 includes provisions for enabling fast curve settings on distribution line reclosers and circuit breakers, recloser blocking, line patrols and requirements for personnel to be physically present when operating air-break switching devices.